learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 }
 ```

+The code reads as follow:

+1. the `lrange` method returns all the messages in the local queue called `workerQueueName`
+2. if there's a message in the pending queue, the algorithm select that as for the next message to process
+3. if the local queue is empty, the `brpoplpush` method waits for a message on the main queue.
+When there's one, it moves the message to the local queue
+4. the next step is processing the task.
+Here you're pretending to do a long-running computation by waiting for 5 seconds
+5. the computation is completed and finally `lrem` deletes the message from the queue

 You can [read the source code in full for the Spring queue service](https://github.com/learnk8s/spring-boot-k8s-hpa/blob/master/src/main/java/com/learnk8s/app/service/QueueServiceImpl.java) from the project on Github.

-Notice how you were able to code a simple queue in less than 40 lines of code.
+Notice how you were able to code a reliable queue in less than 40 lines of code.

-## Creating a local Kubernetes cluster
+## All the time you save in deploying you can focus on coding

+You verified the application works, and it's time to deploy it.

+You could start your VPS, install Tomcat, spend some time crafting custom scripts to test, build, package and deploy the application.

+Or you could write a description of what you wish to have: one database and two application deployed with a load balancer.

+Orchestrators such as Kubernetes can read your wishlist and provision the right infrastructure.

+Since less time spent in the infrastructure means more time coding, you'll deploy the application to Kubernetes this time.

 But before you start, you need a Kubernetes cluster.

-You could signup for a Google Cloud Platform or Azure account and create a cluster there.
+You could signup for a Google Cloud Platform or Azure and use the cloud provider Kubernetes offering.

-Or you could simply try Kubernetes locally before you move your application to the cloud.
+Or you could try Kubernetes locally before you move your application to the cloud.

 `minikube` is a local Kubernetes cluster packaged as a virtual machine.